multiplexd/doas/README.md

  - On OpenBSD, doas stores persistent authentication tokens (configured using the `persist` keyword in the configuration file) using an OpenBSD-specific interface (namely an ioctl(2) invoked on the controlling terminal).
-This port of doas stores authentication tokens as a file, whose name is composed of the invoking user's name, the path of the current controlling terminal and doas's parent process id and which contains the amount of time that has passed since the kernel booted (with granularity of one second).
+This port of doas stores authentication tokens as a files, whose names are composed of the invoking user's name, the path of the current controlling terminal and various other pieces of information including doas's parent process id and the current session start time and which contains the amount of time that has passed since the kernel booted (with granularity of one second).
 These files are only readable and writable by root and are stored in a directory which is only readable and writable by root.

  - On OpenBSD, all of the library functions required by doas are in the standard